Coastal Night Walk & Stargazing - Robin Hood's Bay

 Fabian our walk leader for the evening is the Founder and Director of AFS Mountaineering.
 He's not only a qualified winter mountain leader, but a PhD scientist with a specialism in evolution and life in extreme habitats.
 He also has a fascination with stars and planets.
 He works alongside some exceptional mountain leaders, offering safe guide-led walks to some of the most amazing places in the UK.

-**Fabian is not available this date, but one of his very experienced colleagues will step in.
+If Fabian is not available, one of his very experienced colleagues will step in.

 Where you'll be & extend your stay